projectcalico/calico/master/getting-started/kubernetes/installation/hosted/index.md

 #### [Kubernetes Datastore](kubernetes-datastore/)

 This manifest installs Calico in a mode where it does not require its own etcd cluster.
-This is an experimental mode in which the Kubernetes API is used by Calico as its datastore.

 ## How it works